ForgeRock/openicf-oracleerp-connector/README.md

 # oracle-connector

 An OpenICF connector built to work with the [ForgeRock Identity Management Provisioning System](https://www.forgerock.com/platform/identity-management/identity-provisioning).
-This connector allows the ForgeRock Identity Platform to provision users to an IBM DB2 database.
+This connector allows the ForgeRock Identity Platform to provision users to an Oracle Enterprise Resource Planning (ERP) system.

 **NOTE:** This is a community connector and is made available so that customers with a ForgeRock subscription can build, develop or fork this repository.
 See the legal disclaimer bit below.